-Parents across many cultures pierce their baby’s ears right out of the womb, but infant ear piercing is not that simple, according to the American Academy of Pediatrics.
-The AAP discourages piercing ears until children are old enough to make the decision for themselves.
-However, this has more to do with children’s self-empowerment than safety or physical pain.
-So, when can you safely pierce a baby’s ears?
+Baby ear piercing is common.
+Parents across many cultures pierce their baby’s ears right out of the womb, even though it’s a practice that is questioned by many big organizations, including the American Academy of Pediatrics which recommends waiting until the kids are old enough to make the decision for themselves.
+This point has more to do with children’s self-empowerment than safety or physical baby pain.
+So, when can you pierce a baby’s ears safely?
 The simple and technical answer is around 2 months, as long as moms and dads follow a few rules.
-As casual as that may seem for a painful procedure, these guidelines have come a long way since pediatrician Dr. Norina Ocampo was a newborn.

-In fact, infant ear piercing at 2 months is arguably an ideal time because it coincides with the first round of vaccinations, including the tetanus vaccine.
-Although that’s a comforting precautionary measure, Ocampo notes there is very little risk a baby would get tetanus in any case.
+Infant ear piercing at 2 months is arguably an ideal time because it coincides with the first round of vaccinations, including the tetanus vaccine.
+Although that’s a comforting precautionary measure, there is very little risk a baby would get tetanus in any case.

-“Babies can’t localize pain, so even though it might be a little bit painful, they can’t reach up and touch their ears and pull the earring out,” Ocampo says.
+“Babies can’t localize pain, so even though it might be a little bit painful, they can’t reach up and touch their ears and pull the earring out,” says pediatrician Dr. Norina Ocampo.
 “The pain usually goes away within a couple of days.”

 Older babies, around 5 or 6 months old, however, can localize pain.
 They may be more apt to tug and pull at the earrings.
 That’s made even more problematic if their fingers and hands are dirty.
 And the older a child is, the more likely they will be stressed or frightened when it comes to piercing, even if they have made their own decision to have the procedure done.